account-for-us/giving-credit-website/content/partner/_index.md

     </div>
 </div>

-# What is Account For Us?
+# What is Giving Credit?

 <div class="columns">
     <div class="column">
         <p>
-            Account For Us is a financial technology nonprofit supporting community finance.
-Account For Us is being incubated at Princeton University.
+            Giving Credit is a financial technology nonprofit supporting community finance.
+Giving Credit is being incubated at Princeton University.
 Check out our <a href="/about">about page</a> or download our slide deck to learn more.
         </p>
         <p>
             Use the link below to <a href="https://calendly.com/david-ian-henderson/account-for-us?month=2022-11">schedule an introductory call</a>.
 We would love to learn more about your organization and explore ways to